Terms and Conditions

 13.3 Termination

-November First may terminate the customer relationship with one (1) months’ notice.
+November First can terminate the customer relationship with one (1) months’ notice.

 In the event of unauthorized or improper use of the Platform, or in the event of the Customer's breach of its obligations under these Terms and Conditions, November First may immediately, and without notice, terminate any agreement to the use of the Platform and other services provided by November First.

-If November First's cooperation with SEB or sub-suppliers(s) ceases, and this does not immediately pass on to a new partner or sub-supplier, November First reserves the right to terminate the customer relationship automatically for a shorter period.
-If this is the case, the Customer will be contacted.
+If November First's cooperation with SEB or sub-suppliers(s) is terminated, and this does not immediately pass on to a new partner or sub-supplier, November First reserves the right to terminate the customer relationship automatically for a shorter period.
+If this is the case, the Customer will be informed.

 14.1 Complaints